pythonanywhere/help_pages/articles/DeployExistingDjangoProject.md

 Here's an overview of the steps involved.

 1. Upload your code to PythonAnywhere
-2. Set up a virtualenv and install django and any other requirements
+2. Set up a virtualenv and install Django and any other requirements
 3. Set up your web app using manual config and your WSGI file.
 4. Add any other setup (static files, environment variables etc)